bazylion/portfolio/README.md

 My Tester's Portfolio
 ## About me
 My name is Przemysław Krzyżak.
-Teamplayer, hardworker and a cat lover. [*meow*](https://imgur.com/UKv3lGv) After long and exhausting fight with depression (which I won ofc.)
+Teamplayer, hardworker and a cat lover. [*meow*](https://imgur.com/UKv3lGv) After long and exhausting fight with depression (which of course I won.)
 I took care of myself and my career.
-So my decision was to come back to IT.
+So my decision was return to IT, which was my former love.
+I chose the path of Manual Tester, and in near future I aim at automation.
 ## Tools
-- Jira
-- TestLink
+- Jira, TestLink - issue tracing and project management tool for developers
-- Postman, SoapUI
+- Postman, SoapUI - testing tool for REST API
-- MS Office
-- VSCode
+- VSCode - opensource code editor
-- PyCharm
+- PyCharm - integrated development environment (IDE) for Python
-- Todoist
+- Todoist - "ToDo" list
-- Whimsical
+- Whimsical - mind maps
+- Canva - social media graphics
 - Github
+- MS Office - especially excel and word
 ## Tech stack
 Every tech here is on junior level.
 - MySQL